Welcome to today's edition of the Rush 24-7 podcast.

 He used a couple of them.

-I didn't even forget it was the Yankees, it was the Royals and Yankees, but it was uh just a memorable experience for me, but I'll never forget uh how here he is there to do a very important job, and he's going out of his way to make sure I'm comfortable in the booth and making sure that I'm having a good time up there.
+But I'll never forget how here he is there to do a very important job, and he's going out of his way to make sure I'm comfortable in the booth and making sure that I'm having a good time up there.

-Uh and it was totally unnecessary.
+And it was totally unnecessary.

 You can always take the measure of someone by watching how they treat people who can't do anything for them.

-And from my experience with Ernie Harwell, I there was the there was no finer man or character that I had the chance to work with in such circumstances, and I wanted to just getting this call from uh Laguna Beach that said Detroit up there, how that happened beyond me, but nevertheless it reminded me of the story.
+And from my experience with Ernie Harwell, there was no finer man or character that I had the chance to work with in such circumstances, and I wanted him.

-Now New York hates Joe Torre.
+Now, New York hates Joe Torrey.

-Well, they don't hate Joe Torrey the media hates Joey.
+Well, they don't hate Joe Troy.

-Uh because the Yankees have lost.
+Joe Torrey's got to go because the Yankees have lost.

-What is it, the expectation that if the baseball season's worthless, if the New York Yankees don't win the World Series.
+The expectation that if the baseball season is worthless if the New York Yankees don't win the World Series, where did that get written?

 What's wrong that the Detroit Tigers win?